-- 1. On behalf of West Lavington Parish Council, welcome to this Supplementary Document to the formal Draft of the Neighbourhood Plan for the West Lavington Parish area.
+- 3. On behalf of West Lavington Parish Council, welcome to this Supplementary Document to the formal Draft of the Neighbourhood Plan for the West Lavington Parish area.
 The Draft West Lavington Neighbourhood Plan sets out the vision, objectives and policies to ensure that West Lavington and Littleton Panell maintain their uniqueness over the period 2017 to 2026.
-This Supplementary Document forms part of the Statutory West Lavington Neighbourhood Plan. - 2.
+This Supplementary Document forms part of the Statutory West Lavington Neighbourhood Plan. - 4.
 The location of the proposed housing site is considered to represent an accessible location in terms of sustainability, as it is within reasonable walking distance of the centre of the village, local schools, the village hall, open space, the village shop and other community facilities.
 There are existing pedestrian facilities in terms of footway provision available through Sandfield.
-The proposed housing site is also within approximately 1km walking/cycling distance of the local service centre of Market Lavington where a wider range of local services and facilities are available.
+The proposed housing site is also within approximately 350m walking/cycling distance of the local service centre of Market Lavington where a wider range of local services and facilities are available.
 In addition public transport via bus stops are accessible from the proposed site (within approximately 350m); these provide connectivity to a range of higher order settlements including Market Lavington, Devizes, Salisbury, Trowbridge and Bath.
-This site was previously referred to in consultation documents and the site assessment process as Site 7: West Lavington Behind Lavington Lane/Sandfield/Newby Close. - 3.
-As a consequence of new development within West Lavington and Littleton Panell a number of environmental effects have the potential to arise.
-These potential effects include aspects which could be arranged under the broad headings of accessibility; infrastructure; the built environment; and the natural environments. - 4.
-As a consequence of the proposed content of the Neighbourhood Plan it is considered that these potential environmental effects will predominantly arise from the proposed housing allocation.
-Consequently it is necessary to consider through this Housing Site Allocation Development Brief what mitigation measures can be incorporated to ensure that development can take place without unacceptable adverse effects.
-In addition it is necessary to consider planning and other constraints likely to arise.
-These issues are considered in the Principles of Development set out in this document below.
+This site was previously referred to in consultation documents and the site assessment process as Site 7: West Lavington Behind Lavington Lane/Sandfield/Newby Close. - 5.
+As a consequence of new development within West Lavington and Littleton Panell а number of environmental effects have the potential to arise.
+These potential effects include aspects which could be arranged under the broad headings of accessibility; infrastructure; the built environment; the and natural environments.